civictheme/monorepo-drupal/docroot/themes/contrib/civic/civic-library/docs/components.md

 Civic also allows overriding of existing templates to use a new custom component by overriding you are allowing all of places this component in civic to use the new overridden template.

+See in `civic_starter_theme` in `02-molecules/navigation-card` we have extended the civic navigation card.

 ** Important note to remember: if you change the variable names or add new variables then you need to map these in the preprocess functions of your child theme **